Capri is considered one of the most beautiful islands in the world, but unfortunately it presents a number of accessibility issues.

-For travellers who use a wheelchair for mobility, you may find it difficult to to navigate the island both because of the steep, narrow lanes and because of stairs and other architectural barriers which make it difficult to access many buildings.
+Travelers who use a wheelchair for mobility may find it difficult to to navigate the island both because of the steep, narrow lanes and because of stairs and other architectural barriers which make it difficult to access many buildings.

-By law, all public ferries should be handicapped accessible.
-"Should be" instead of "are" because accessibility is often limited, and that which does exist is not provided by elevators or chairlifts, but by the sheer muscle power of the sailors who help the disabled embark and disembark by hand.
-If you are travelling by yourself, it's a good idea to call the ferry company before your travel date to request assistance (which must be provided by law).
-The disabled may embark their motor vehicles to the island, even during the months of the year when non-resident vehicles are banned.
-Your vehicle must have a valid handicapped permit to embark.
+All public ferries are required by law to be accessible for people with disabilities, and therefore they should be; despite this, accessibility is often limited.
+Oftentimes the accessibility accommodations aren't elevators or chairlifts but rather the crew, who help people with disabilities embark and disembark by hand.
+If you're traveling by yourself, it's a good idea to call the ferry company before your travel date to request assistance (which must be provided by law).
+People with disabilities can travel with their vehicles to the island even during the months of the year when non-resident vehicles are banned, but the vehicle must have the appropriate permit indicating a disability.
 For more information, contact Capri's "Vigili Urbani" (City Police) at +39 081 8386203.

-Take the funicular, accessible by elevator and chairlift, which transports you up to the famed Piazzetta in the center of Capri town, lined with bustling cafés.
+The funicular is accessible by elevator and chairlift and transports visitors up to the famed Piazzetta in the center of Capri town, which is lined with bustling cafés.

 Here you can decide if you want to continue down Via Vittorio Emanuele with a bit of assistance, where there are a number of luxury hotels, designer boutiques, and the island's best gelato at "Da Buonocore".

 Once you arrive at the Grand Hotel Quisisana, you can continue on to the Gardens of Augustus, which are unfortunately not accessible due to stairs at the entrance.
-Via Krupp, the famous lane running down the cliffside between Capri and Marina Piccola, is accessible, though it is currently closed due to restoration.
+Via Krupp, the famous lane running down the cliffside between Capri and Marina Piccola, is accessible.

-There are a number of traditional kiosks selling gelato and granita nearby, or you can purchase Capri's famous profume from the "Chartusia" workshop, and visit the Charterhouse of San Giacomo, a historic monastery.
-In the center of Capri town, you can visit Via Camerelle without assistance, with its luxury boutiques, and, with a bit of assistance due to an uphill stretch, continue on to the Tragara scenic overlook with its view of the Faraglioni.
+There are a number of traditional kiosks selling gelato and granita nearby, or you can purchase Capri's famous perfumes from the Carthusia factory, and visit the Charterhouse of San Giacomo, a historic monastery.
+In the center of Capri town you can visit Via Camerelle without assistance and shop at its luxury boutiques.
+With a bit of assistance (due to an uphill stretch), you can continue on to the Tragara scenic overlook with its view of the Faraglioni.
 From here, turn back along Via Fuorlovaldo and Via Le Botteghe, stopping at the artisan workshops and perhaps one of the well-known restaurants for a meal.

 To reach the upper part of Capri, you will need assistance as the road is steep.
-There are a number of small restaurants, cafés, Villa Lysis, Villa Jovis, and quaint traditional island homes along the route.
-From the Piazzetta, you can also hail a taxi to visit the Marina Piccola Bay (to get to the beach, there are about 30 steps), where there are a number of accessible restaurants to stop for lunch or dinner.
+There are a number of small restaurants and cafés, historic villas open to the public such as Villa Lysis and Villa Jovis, and quaint traditional island homes along the route.
+From the Piazzetta, you can also hail a taxi to visit the Bay of Marina Piccola (there are about 30 steps to get to the beach), where there are a number of accessible restaurants for lunch or dinner.

 Villa San Michele is only partially accessible, due to a number of stairs inside the villa.